guillaumegenthial/tf_metrics/README.md

 pip install -r requirements.txt
 ```

-If you use a GPU, I recommend downloading the package in editable mode and change the requirement in `setup.py` from `tensorflow` to `tensorflow-gpu`.

 ## Example

 Pre-requisite: understand the general `tf.metrics` API.
 See for instance [the official guide on custom estimators](https://www.tensorflow.org/guide/custom_estimators#evaluate) or the [official documentation](https://www.tensorflow.org/api_docs/python/tf/metrics/accuracy).